ianlamb/device-probe/README.md

 # Device Probe

-This app gathers and displays any useful information it can find about your device, browser, network connection, etc.
+Device Probe is a tiny SPA that displays details about your device, browser, network connection, etc.

 Icons by [Budi Tanrim](http://svgicons.sparkk.fr/)